DendrouLab/panpipes/docs/pipeline_config_documentation/pipeline_ingestion_yml.md

     Specify what genes should be scored.

-#### Cell cycle action
+Furthermore, there is the possibility to define a cell cycle action:

+* <p class="parameter">ccgenes</p> String, Default: default

     `ccgenes` will plot the proportions of cell cycle genes, and, for each cell, determine in which cell cycle stage the respective cell is in.
     Internally, `ccgenes` uses `scanpy.tl.score_genes_cell_cycle`, which requires a file comprising cell cicle genes to be provided.

-* <p class="parameter">ccgenes</p> String, Default: default

     Specify if you want to leave the default [cell cycle genes file provided by panpipes](panpipes/resources/cell_cicle_genes.tsv) (by setting this parameter to `default`) or if you want to provide your own list, in that case specify the path to that file in this parameter.
     We recommend leaving this parameter as `default`.
     If left blank, the cellcycle score will not be calculated.